Skip to main content

 Parameters

--v, --versionDefines the version of the deploy tag.
-You must use the semantic versioning pattern.
-Example: "1.0.0"
+-v, --versionSets the deploy tag version.
+You must use semantic versioning (for example, 1.0.0).

 stk deploy infra --version 1.0.0

--e, --envDefines the name of the Environment that will be used to deploy the application.
-Consult the Environments available in your Workspace through the stk list infra command.
+-e, --envSets the name of the Environment to use for the application deploy.
+Check the available Environments in your Workspace with the stk list infra command.

 stk deploy infra --env qa

--b, --branchName of the Git branch that will be used for the deployment.
+-b, --branchName of the Git branch that will be used in the deployment.
 Optional.

 stk deploy infra --branch infra-last-release